presslabs/z3/README.md

 ```

 ### Encryption
 Encryption of stored objects in S3 is normally provided through AWS Key Management Service (KMS).
-Alternatively, you can use gnupg by specifying gpg as a `COMPRESSOR` and the public key to use as `GPG_RECIPIENT`.
+Alternatively, you can use gnupg for public-key encryption by specifying gpg as a `COMPRESSOR` and the public key to use as `GPG_RECIPIENT`.
 Note: compression and crypto algorithms used by gpg are derived from the public key preferences for `GPG_RECIPIENT`.
 Here is a usage example:
 ```
 # inspect the key preferences for z3_backup
 #   based on preference order, gpg will use AES256 cipher, and ZLIB compression